-- A 2017 study in Health Affairs found that about one in three adults in the United States have some sort of advance directive for end-of-life care.
-As a result, a majority of people end up receiving care toward the end of life that they would not have chosen had they been proactive and made some advance directives.
+- A 2017 study in Health Affairs found that about one in three adults in the United States have some advance directive for end-of-life care.
+As a result, most people receive care toward the end of life that they would not have chosen had they been proactive and made some advance directives.
 This results in increased emotional and financial costs.

-- While 90 percent of people think that speaking with loved ones about end-of-life wishes is critical, but only 27 percent of people have actually done so, according to a 2018 study in the Journal of Psychosocial Nursing and Mental Health Services.
+- While 90 percent of people think that speaking with loved ones about end-of-life wishes is critical, only 27 percent have done so, according to a 2018 Journal of Psychosocial Nursing and Mental Health Services study.

 Many of us avoid speaking with our aging family members about end-of-life plans because it might be difficult or painful.
 There’s no doubt that it’s hard.
-There’s also no doubt that ignoring these discussions until someone is incapacitated or ill creates unnecessary havoc in already emotionally-charged and stressful situations.
+No doubt, ignoring these discussions until someone is incapacitated or ill creates unnecessary havoc in already emotionally charged and stressful situations.

 The good news is that people want to talk about it:

-- 95 percent of Americans would be willing to talk about their end-of-life wishes and 53 percent would actually be relieved to discuss them per a 2018 survey by The Conversation Project, a nonprofit group dedicated to fostering such conversations.
+- Ninety-five percent of Americans would be willing to discuss their end-of-life wishes, and 53 percent would be relieved to examine them, per a 2018 survey by The Conversation Project, a nonprofit group dedicated to fostering such conversations.

 It’s time to start talking.
-The Conversation Project emphasizes that these conversations are much better had at the kitchen table than in the intensive care unit and Elizabeth Spilotro, an estate planning attorney in Arizona, couldn’t agree more.
+The Conversation Project emphasizes that these conversations are much better had at the kitchen table than in the intensive care unit.
+Elizabeth Spilotro, an estate planning attorney in Arizona, couldn’t agree more.
 “Planning for scenarios of long- and short-term incapacitation as loved ones age can mitigate a lot of stress,” she says.
-She advises everyone to begin these conversations—yes, plural, because it’s bound to be emotional and complicated—as soon as possible.
+She advises everyone to begin these conversations—yes, plural because it’s bound to be emotional and complicated—as soon as possible.

-Make sure to invite siblings or others who might want or need to be involved into the conversation from the start.
+Invite siblings or others who want to be involved in the conversation.
 Keeping things as candid and open as possible from the start will help maintain peace and provide clarity.
-If there are several people involved in the process, it might be worth creating an informal document to track everyone’s responsibility and even have everyone sign it as a symbol of commitment and accountability.
+Suppose there are several people involved in the process.
+In that case, it might be worth creating an informal document to track everyone’s responsibility and even have everyone sign it as a symbol of commitment and accountability.